Badea741/Esrefly-AI/README.md

 ### Step 2: Start the Communicating Server
 The server uses **SignalR** for real-time communication.
 Ensure you have the **SignalR** package installed to connect to the server.

-Run the following command to start the Esrefly server and sql server database:
+Run the following command to start the Esrefly server:

 ```sh
 docker compose up -d